circlefin/malachite/Docs/architecture/adr-overall-architecture.md

 where
     C: Consensus,
 {
-    NewRound(Round),                // Move to the new round.
+    NewRound(Round),                // Move to a new round, could be next or skipped round.
-    Proposal(C::Proposal),          // Broadcast the proposal.
+    Proposal(C::Proposal),          // Broadcast a proposal.
-    Vote(C::Vote),                  // Broadcast the vote.
+    Vote(C::Vote),                  // Broadcast a vote.
-    Timeout(Timeout),               // Schedule the timeout.
+    Timeout(Timeout),               // Schedule a timeout.
-    Decision(RoundValue<C::Value>), // Decide the value.
+    Decision(RoundValue<C::Value>), // Decided on a value.
 }
 ```